Hedgehog-Technologies/ht_mlotool/README.md

 4. Go room by room through the MLO setting values as you see fit
    - Closing the UI will save your cache your changes locally, **no need to generate the files everytime you close it**
    - The resource should detect which room you are currently in and default to that room when you open the UI
+   - Recommendation: Use a dev tool such as [Dolu Tool](https://forum.cfx.re/t/dolu-tool-mlo-debugging-object-spawner-more/5000677) to help with identifying rooms and portals
 5. Press the `Generate Audio Occlusion Files` and wait for confirmation of generated XML file(s)
 6. Use [CodeWalker](https://github.com/dexyfex/CodeWalker) to convert the XML files to the proper GTAV format
 7. Move the converted XML files to a FiveM map resource